JoaoLopesF/RemoteDebug/README.md

 _RemoteDebug_ supports the filtering of logging based on **debug levels**:

-    Only show for it debug level:
+Only show for it actual debug level:

     - Verbose
     - Debug
     - Info
     - Warnings

-    Always show (only if connected):
+Note: These levels are in the order of most-logging -> least-logging.

+Or for always show (not depends of actual debug level):

+    - Any
     - Errors
-    - Any

-These levels are in the order of most-logging -> least-logging.
+Note: All debugs is processed and showed only if have a client connection.

 The telnet client can set the debug level by typing a few simple commands.